bbauska/dom/README.md

 ```

 <p>In this example, we use getElementById() to access a button element with the ID "myButton".
-We then add an event listener to the button using the addEventListener() method.
-The event
+We then add an event listener to the button using the <b><mark>addEventListener()</mark></b>
-we're listening for is a "click" event, which is triggered when the user clicks the button.
+method.
+The event we're listening for is a "click" event, which is triggered when the user
-When the event is triggered, the function we passed as the second argument is executed, which
+clicks the button.
+When the event is triggered, the function we passed as the second argument
-logs a message to the console.</p>
+is executed, which logs a message to the console.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Example 1.
 Id selector</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->